UC-MACSS/persp-model-econ_W19/README.md

 | 1:31pm to 2:30pm       | -6 points       |
 | 2:31pm to 3:30pm       | -8 points       |
 | 3:30pm and beyond      | -10 points (no credit) |

+## Assignment submission procedure

+This folder on your fork of the class repository `github.com/YourGitHubHandle/persp-model-econ_W19/ProblemSets/` is where you will submit your problem sets and project assignments.
+You will just commit and push your assignments to the appropriate folder.
+For example, your files for PS1 should be committed to the PS1 folder on your fork of the class repository.

+`/persp-model-econ_W19/ProblemSets/PS1/YourFile.pdf`

+I will use a shell script to clone all class members' repositories at the time the assignments are due.

 ## Disability services